miklotovx/UMLOOModeler/README.md

 For each module presented in the paper, the repository provides:

 - Python source code used in the examples;
-- expected runtime outputs;
+- Expected runtime outputs;
 - UML class diagram images automatically generated from the source code with UMLOOModeler.

 These materials allow readers to examine the correspondence between:

-> implementation → UML extraction → Documentation
+> Implementation → UML extraction → Documentation

-The `ClinicalModule` directory also contains a traceable technical documentation example based on the `clinical_shap.py` implementation and the evidence produced by UMLOOModeler:
+The `ClinicalModule` directory also contains a technical documentation example based on the `clinical_shap.py` implementation:

 - [Clinical SHAP example documentation](ClinicalModule/clinical_shap_example_documentation.pdf)